-The Credit Risk Management function, within the Risk Department, is responsible for assessing the ESG-related factors in line with the Bank's Responsible Lending Policy and ensuring compliance with the Bank's Risk Appetite Statement.
+The Credit Risk Management function, within the Risk Department, is responsible for assessing the ESG-related factors in line with the Bank's policies, including, but not limited to, the Responsible Lending Policy and ensuring compliance with the Bank's Risk Appetite Statement.
 Specifically, credit request assessments that exceed a certain monetary threshold, or incremental credit requests to Group of connected accounts whereby the overall credit connection will exceed the threshold, are assessed through a Responsible Lending Policy Matrix that establishes a number of structured and pre-defined criteria that seeks to assess a number of corporate and project attributes in relation to environment, social and governance aspects.